Timmy8/business_manager_V1_1/README.md

    ```

 ### Deployment to Kubernetes:
+> The notification service is not included in the kubernetes deployment!

    1. **Clone** the repository to your device [see](#installation-and-setup).
    2. **Install dependencies**:
       Install **kubectl** command-line tool [link](https://kubernetes.io/docs/tasks/tools/)